ncipollo/greed/plan.md

           // }
           ```
         - The actual implementation will depend on how `TacticConfig` stores its `RuleConfig` instances.
+    - Add tests to verify quote fetching behavior with various rule combinations.
 - [ ] **Task 7: Add necessary imports and derive macros.**
     - Ensure all necessary `use` statements are present.
     - Add `#[derive(Debug, Clone, serde::Serialize, serde::Deserialize)]` or similar macros to the trait or implementations if they become necessary due to trait bounds or usage, though likely not needed for the trait itself.
+    - Add tests to verify serialization/deserialization if macros are added.
 - [ ] **Task 8: Review and test.**
     - Compile the project to ensure all changes are valid.
     - Write unit tests for each implementation of `QuoteFetcherConfig` to verify correct behavior.
+    - Add integration tests to verify the trait works correctly across all implementations.
 - [ ] **Task 9: Delete this task list (`plan.md`).**